Services

 It is right to give God thanks and praise

 Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
 Hosanna in the highest.
 Blessed is he who comes in the name of the Lord.
+Hosanna in the highest.
+Hosanna in the highest.

 On the night that he was wrongfully incarcerated, Jesus took bread, and after giving thanks to God, he broke it into pieces without the suggestion of privilege or supremacy.
 He gave it to his disciples, saying, “Take and eat.
 This is my body, given for you.
-Do this in remembrance of me.”
+Do this in remembrance of me.

-“This cup is the new covenant, shed for you for the forgiveness of sins.
+After supper, he took the cup, and giving thanks gave it to them saying:“This cup is the new covenant, shed for you for the forgiveness of sins.
 Whenever you drink it, do this in remembrance of me.”

 Therefore, in remembrance of him, we proclaim this mystery of faith